-The workstation includes two rear system fans, one memory fan, one CPU heatsink fan for each processor, and one power supply fan.
-An optional front system fan is available for special considerations.
+The workstation includes a rear system fan, one memory fan, one CPU heatsink fan, one power supply fan, plus an optional front system fan is available for special considerations.

 Resetting the power supply

 If an overload triggers the power supply overload protection, all power is immediately disconnected.
 To reset the power supply unit: